 - If you are in an area that has experienced flooding;

 - When you move into a new home;

 - If you live in an older home or apartment that may have older pipes that could leach toxins into your water;

 - If you are in an area that has shown elevated lead levels in water;

 - If there are known issues in your area.
 The New York tri-state area has high levels of arsenic, radon, and heavy metals which contaminate wells.

 - At a minimum, the CDC (Centers for Disease Control) recommends that you have it tested once each year for total coliform bacteria, VOCs, nitrates, total dissolved solids, and pH levels.

 - Every few years you should test for additional contaminants.

-- If you’ve experienced elevated levels of any contaminants, you may want to test your water every few months until the problem is under control and being properly managed and treated.
+- If you’ve experienced elevated levels of any contaminants, you may want to test every few months until the problem is under control and being properly managed and treated.